rcoh/rcoh-dot-me-v2/content/posts/why-you-can-have-a-million-go-routines-but-only-1000-java-threads.md

 ```
 `OutOfMemory`...err...out of threads.
 On my laptop running Linux, this happens after a paltry 11500 threads.

 If you try the same thing in Go by starting Goroutines that sleep indefinitely, you get a very different result.
 On my laptop, I got up to 70 million goroutines before I got bored.
 So why can you have so many more Goroutines than threads?
 The answer is a fun journey down the operating system and back up again.
 And this isn't just an academic issue -- it has real world implications for how you design software.
 I've run into JVM thread limits in production literally dozens of times, either because some bad code was leaking threads, or because an engineer simply wasn't aware of the JVM's thread limitations.
-The same story plays out in Apache vs. Nginx, actors vs. threads, Node vs. Python, Gunicorn vs. UWSGI, and many, many more.

 ### What's a thread anyway?
 The term "thread" can mean a lot of different things.
 In this post, I'm going to use it to refer to a logical thread.
 That is: a series of operations with are run in a linear order; a logical path of execution.
 CPUs can only execute about one logical thread per core truly concurrently.[^1] An inherent side effect: If you have more threads than cores, threads must be paused to allow other threads to do work, then later resumed when it's their turn again.
 To support being paused and resumed, a thread minimally needs two things: